reactive-python/reactpy-django/README.md

 <!--py-example-start-->

-Define your [IDOM](https://github.com/idom-team/idom) components within any Python module.
-To start out, we recommend creating a `components.py` file within your chosen **Django app**.
+You'll need a file to define your [IDOM](https://github.com/idom-team/idom) components.
+This can be within any Python module, however, we recommend creating a `components.py` file within your chosen **Django app** to start out.

+!!! note

-_Note: You are free to name and place this file anywhere.
-Ultimately, components are referenced by Python dotted path in `my-template.html`._
+    You can name `components.py` anything you wish, and place it within any Python module.
+Ultimately, components are referenced by Python dotted path in `my-template.html`.
+So, at minimum this path needs to be valid to Python's `importlib`.

 ```python
 from idom import component, html